 Registered Members of the ECA undergo regular, rigorous technical assessments to ensure they carry out safe work, up to recognised electrical industry standards and practice across a variety of disciplines.

-ECA Registered Members’ electrical work is covered under the ECA Guarantee of Work Scheme, assuring consumers that their work is of satisfactory standard.
-This guarantee is the highest level of accountability and protection provided by any body representing electrical installers.
+ECA Registered Members’ electrical work is covered under the ECA Guarantee of Work Scheme, assuring consumers that their work is of a satisfactory standard.
+This guarantee is the highest level of accountability and protection provided by anybody representing electrical installers.